ethanmsl/Support-CLI/README.md

 NOTE: there are some follow-up instructions in many of those, I *think* we have you set, but some testing is due.
 As is a quick *healthcheck* script to make sure things are in smooth.

 ## (2d) Install fonts
-`brew install --cask font-iosevka font-iosevka-slab font-iosevka-nerd-font font-syne-mono font-victor-mono font-victor-mono-nerd-font fon-major-mono-display font-anonymous-pro`
+`brew install --cask font-iosevka font-iosevka-slab font-syne-mono font-victor-mono fon-major-mono-display font-anonymous-pro`

 ## (3) Set-Up DotFiles
 1. Clone repo into specific folder: `git clone <repo-address> ~/.config`